DanielYu2004/HTN-Backend-Challenge/README.md

 	- Provides client with clear and concise data, while preventing attackers from gaining information about the system through error messages.
 - Testing
 	- There are integration tests that verify Hackers and Skills endpoint functionality
-	- This allows for cleaner and more maintable code, while preventing regressions
+	- This allows for cleaner and more maintainable code, while preventing regressions
 - Eslint
 	- Used to enforce consistent code style and readability